Bumps in the night

 Brave new heights

 If the idea of jumping out of a plane causes your heart to skip a beat, Montréal's got a few alternatives to beating acrophobia.
 Jump off a reasonably tall tower instead!
-Ropes and safety harnesses add a grounding element to the thrills of the Decalade and MTL Zipline in the Old Port of Montréal while indoor wind tunnel SkyVenture Montréal lets you experience free falling without the associated elevation.
+Ropes and safety harnesses add a grounding element to the thrills of the MTL Zipline in the Old Port of Montréal while indoor wind tunnel SkyVenture Montréal lets you experience free falling without the associated elevation.
 Climb as high or low as you like at indoor rock climbing gym Centre d’Escalade Horizon Roc, with top-rope climbing and rope-free bouldering, intro-to-climbing classes, an Acro∞Parc high-ropes obstacle course and 25-metre zip line.
 Or step into a fully enclosed, climate controlled gondola on La Grande Roue de Montréal observation wheel for an all-new perspective on the city from 60 metres above it.